-In addition, our product labeling, advertising and promotion of our approved products, are subject to regulatory requirements and continuing regulatory review.
+In addition, our product labeling, advertising, and promotion of our approved products are subject to regulatory requirements and continuing regulatory review.
 The FDA strictly regulates the promotional claims that may be made about prescription products.
 In particular, a product may not be promoted for uses that are not approved by the FDA as reflected in the product's approved labeling.
 Notwithstanding, physicians may nevertheless prescribe our products to their patients in a manner that is inconsistent with the approved label, which is known as "off label use".
 The FDA and other authorities actively enforce the laws and regulations prohibiting the promotion of off-label uses, and a company that is found to have promoted off-label uses may be subject to significant sanctions.
-For example, on October 31, 2016 the FDA sent us an untitled letter alleging that certain marketing claims made in a promotional video for Oxtellar XR suggested that the drug was intended for uses outside its FDA-approved label.
-Following receipt of the untitled letter, we removed the promotional video in question and revised other promotional materials for Oxtellar XR as a precautionary measure, and FDA closed the matter.
 The federal government has levied large civil and criminal fines against companies for alleged improper promotion and has enjoined several companies from engaging in off-label promotion.
-If we are found to have promoted off-label uses, we may be enjoined from such off-label promotion and become subject to significant liability, which would have an adverse effect on our reputation, business and revenues, if any.
+If we are found to have promoted off-label uses, we may be enjoined from such off-label promotion and become subject to significant liability, which would have an adverse effect on our reputation, business and revenues.